delfiterradas/rnafusion/docs/output.md

 ### Fastp

-If `--trim_fastp` is selected, [fastp](https://github.com/OpenGene/fastp) will filter low quality reads as well as bases at the 5' and 3' ends, trim adapters (automatically detected, but input with parameter `--adapter_fasta` is possible).
+If `--tools fastp` is present, [fastp](https://github.com/OpenGene/fastp) will filter low quality reads as well as bases at the 5' and 3' ends, trim adapters (automatically detected, but input with parameter `--adapter_fasta` is possible).
 3' trimming is also possible via parameter `--trim_tail`.

 <details markdown="1">
 <summary>Output files</summary>